The Tightwad’s Guide to When to Go to Walt Disney World

 • Attend to sites like MouseSavers.com, and the Walt Disney World Resort Update section of MousePlanet.com, for news on when the packages open.

 • Another good idea is to sign up for a Disney Rewards Visa Card.
-In recent years, such cardholders have had a couple of day window to reserve this promotion before the general public could do so.
+In recent years, such cardholders have often had a couple of day window to reserve this promotion before the general public could do so.

 The third catch is that this is kind of a lousy time to be in Florida, weather-wise—which is why this promotion is offered.